kool-engine/kool/README.md

 In order to draw the mesh on the screen it needs a shader, which is assigned with `shader = KslPbrShader { ... }`.
 This creates a simple PBR shader for a dielectric material with a rather smooth surface.
 Color information is taken from the corresponding vertex attribute.
+The `onUpdate`-block is called on each frame and modifies the cube transform to rotate it 45° per second around its X-axis.
 Finally, we set up a single directional scene light (of white color and an intensity of 5), so that our cube can shine in its full glory.
 The resulting scene looks like [this](https://fabmax.github.io/kool/kool-js/?demo=helloWorld).